Code-Screen/candidates/docs/begin-assessment.md

 Please click on the link shown in the pop-up image above, which will bring you to your repository on GitHub. <br>
 **Note** that if you see a `404 Error` on GitHub at this point, please follow these [instructions](handling-github-404-error.md).

 Once you exit out of the pop-up, you will see the `countdown timer` on the right.
 This represents the amount of time you have left to complete the assessment.

+**Important** - Once your timer expires, your access to your GitHub repo will be revoked, which means you will no longer be able to push changes to the repo or access it via the GitHub UI.

 The link to your GitHub repo will also always be available on this screen:

 <figure>
   <figcaption style="font-style: italic; font-weight: bold"></figcaption>